Space-and-Satellite-Systems-UC-Davis/IntelliSat/Manuals/VSCode_instructions/vcpkg.md

 . <(curl https://aka.ms/vcpkg-init.sh -L)
 ```
 ## Manual
-The script should work and due to additional requirements this sould just be used only as a backup method
+The script should work and due to additional requirements this should just be used only as a backup method

 ### Windows